Latest News

 Gold to fall by a week's worth on fears of rate hikes and tensions in the Middle East

 Nicholas Frappell is the global head of institutional market at ABC Refinery.
 He said that some pessimism about the outcome of the Iran conflict was negative for gold.
-"I think the trend is towards tighter interest rates, which also weighs on gold."
+"I believe the trend is for tighter interest rates, which is also weighing down on gold."

-Kansas City Federal Reserve president Jeffrey Schmid stated on Thursday that the U.S. Central Bank's decision is to be patient and hold interest rates at their current level or raise rates in order to bring down inflation, which has been higher than target for years.
+Kansas City Federal Reserve President Jeffrey Schmid stated on Thursday that U.S. Central Bank's options are to be patient and hold interest rates constant or raise rates in order to curb inflation, which has been higher than target for many years.

-Mary Daly, the San Francisco Fed president, said that the U.S. interest rate path would depend on the direction the economy takes.
-She added that the Fed's monetary policy is "in good shape" and it is ready to respond in "either way."
+Mary Daly, the San Francisco Fed president, said that the U.S. interest rate path would depend on how the economy develops.
+She added that the Fed's monetary policy was "in a great place" and it is ready to respond in "either direction."

 Gold is often viewed as a hedge to inflation.
-However, rising interest rates can have a negative impact on this non-yielding material.
+However, rising interest rates can weigh down on the non-yielding gold.

-Investors will now be awaiting the U.S. nonfarm payrolls for May, which are due later that day, in order to gauge the direction of the Fed's monetary policies.
+Investors will now be awaiting the U.S. nonfarm payrolls for May, which is due later today, to gauge the Fed’s monetary policies.

 (source: Reuters)